-Syntax define memory [ name ] with size = size_expr [ ,unit-size ]; where unit-size is one of: where unit-size is one of: - unitbitsize = bitsize_expr unitbytesize = bytesize_expr and where expr is an expression on, see expressions, page 459.
-Parameters size_expr Specifies how many units the memory space contains; always counted from address zero. bitsize_expr Specifies how many bits each unit contains. bytesize_expr Specifies how many bytes each unit contains.
+Syntax define memory [ name ] with size = size\expr [ ,unit-size ];

+where unit-size is one of:

+unitbitsize = bitsize\expr unitbytesize = bytesize\expr

+and where expr is an expression, see expressions, page 489.

+size\expr Specifies how many units the memory space

+contains; always counted from address zero.

+bitsize\expr Specifies how many bits each unit contains.

+bytesize\expr Specifies how many bytes each unit contains.
 Each byte contains 8 bits.

 Description The define memory directive defines a memory space with a given size, which is the maximum possible amount of addressable memory, not necessarily physically available.
 This sets the limits for the possible addresses to be used in the linker configuration file.

 For many microcontrollers, one memory space is sufficient.
 However, some microcontrollers require two or more.
 For example, a Harvard architecture usually requires two different memory spaces, one for code and one for data.
 If only one memory is defined, the memory name is optional.
 If no unit-size is given, the unit contains 8 bits.

-Example / Declare the memory s define memory Mem with pace Mem of four Gigabytes / size = 4G;
+Example /\ Declare the memory space Mem of four Gigabytes \/

+define memory Mem with size = 4G;